Global Food & Water Safety Guide 2025

 Wash Your Hands

-Always wash your hands with soap before eating, especially when street food is involved.
+Always wash your hands with soap for 20+ seconds before eating, especially when street food is involved.

 Bottled Water